twrackers/FIFO-library/README.md

 ## Dependencies ##

-The FIFO library has no dependencies on any other libraries.
+The `FIFO` library has no dependencies on any other libraries.

 ## Examples ##

-The `examples` directory contains a sample sketch, `FIFO_Test.ino`, to show how the FIFO class is used.
-The example sketch has no dependencies besides the FIFO library.
+The `examples` directory contains a sample sketch, `FIFO_Test.ino`, to show how the `FIFO` class is used.
+The example sketch has no dependencies besides the `FIFO` library.

 ## Installation ##

-Instructions for installing the FIFO class can be found in file `INSTALL.md` in this repository at [https://github.com/twrackers/FIFO-library/blob/main/INSTALL.md](https://github.com/twrackers/FIFO-library/blob/main/INSTALL.md).
+Instructions for installing the `FIFO` class can be found in file `INSTALL.md` in this repository at [https://github.com/twrackers/FIFO-library/blob/main/INSTALL.md](https://github.com/twrackers/FIFO-library/blob/main/INSTALL.md).

 ## Note ##

-The FIFO library replaces the RingBuffer library (now deprecated) at [https://github.com/twrackers/RingBuffer-library](https://github.com/twrackers/RingBuffer-library).
-New projects should use the FIFO library instead of RingBuffer.
+The `FIFO` library replaces the `RingBuffer` library (now deprecated) at [https://github.com/twrackers/RingBuffer-library](https://github.com/twrackers/RingBuffer-library).
+New projects should use the `FIFO` library instead of `RingBuffer`.